Canon 650D vs Sony A7S II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

 So what is the bottom line?
 Is the Canon 650D better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.